nlxai/sdk/packages/website/src/content/02-02-touchpoint-ui-theming.md

   },
   theme: {
     // The primary color for buttons and highlights
     accent: "rgb(28, 99, 218)", // Use your brand's primary color

     // The font for all text in the interface
-    fontFamily: '"Helvetica Neue", sans-serif'  // Use your brand's font }
+    fontFamily: '"Helvetica Neue", sans-serif', // Use your brand's font },
 });
 ```

 The accent color is used for:

 - Interactive buttons
 - Selected state highlights
 - Important UI elements